2017 – 2018 Catholic Retreat Theme

 Who are the Passionists?

-The Passionists are a religious group of Catholic priests and brothers and lay partners who have a special devotion to the love God shows humanity through the suffering, death, and resurrection (collectively known as the Passion) of Jesus Christ.
+The Congregation of the Passion are a religious group of Catholic priests and brothers and lay partners who have a special devotion to the love God shows humanity through the suffering, death, and resurrection (collectively known as the Passion) of Jesus Christ.
 Please take time to explore the entire Passionist website to learn more about us!

 Do I have to be Catholic?